engagingnewsproject/enp-platform/wp-content/plugins/enp-quiz/README.txt

 == Description ==

-**This Plugin is in very active development and is not usable right now.**

 Create quizzes to engage your users.
 Easily embed the quiz on any website.

 Our research on quizzes shows that quizzes help your users: